RevenueCat/purchases-ios/Sources/DocCDocumentation/DocCDocumentation.docc/V5_API_Migration_guide.md

 ### Observer Mode

-Version 5.0 of the SDK now supports observer mode for purchases made with StoreKit 2.
+Version 5.0 of the SDK introduces support for observer mode when making purchases with StoreKit 2.
 You can enable it when configuring the SDK:

 ```swift
 Purchases.configure(with: .builder(withAPIKey: apiKey)